Advice for Corporate Storytellers

 “I think technology really increased human ability.
 But technology cannot produce compassion." — Dalai Lama

-That quote makes me realize we have so much of ourselves to share in the personal and corporate stories we tell, today and in the many tomorrows to come.
+We have so much of ourselves to share in the personal and corporate stories we tell, today and in the many tomorrows to come.

 Speaking of stories, some of the best jokes are told like stories.
-Did you ever hear a really good joke?
+Did you ever hear a good joke?

-Like, a really good joke, where you said to yourself, “Wow — I’ve got to remember this, so I can tell my friends and make them laugh as hard as I’m laughing now.”
+Like a really good joke, where you said to yourself, “Wow — I’ve got to remember this, so I can tell my friends and make them laugh as hard as I’m laughing now.”

 You aren’t bringing it to life the same way.
 Maybe your gestures are off, the accent is different, or the embellishments aren’t as detailed.

 What just happened?

-Something’s missing in your story.
+There’s something missing in your story.